Wakefield: Education

 Wakefield's oldest surviving school is Queen Elizabeth Grammar School, a boys-only school established in 1591 by Queen Elizabeth I by Royal Charter.

-The original building in Brook Street is now the 'Elizabethan Gallery'.
+The original building in Brook Street is now the Elizabethan Gallery.
 QEGS moved to Northgate in 1854.

-The school was administered by the Governors of Wakefield Charities who opened Wakefield Girls High School WGHS on Wentworth Street in 1878.
+The school was administered by the Governors of Wakefield Charities who opened Wakefield Girls' High School on Wentworth Street in 1878.
 These two schools today are independent schools.
 National schools were opened by the Church of England including St Mary's in the 1840s and St John's in 1861.
 The original St Austin's Catholic School opened about 1838.
 A Methodist School was opened in Thornhill Street in 1846.
 Pinders Primary School, originally Eastmoor School is the only school opened as a result of the Education Act 1870 which remains open today.

 Wakefield College has its origins in the School of Art and Craft of 1868 and today is the major provider of 6th form and further education in the area, with around 3,000 full-time and 10,000 part-time students, and campuses in the city and surrounding towns.
 In 2007 Wakefield City Council and Wakefield College announced plans to establish a University Centre of Wakefield but a bid for funding failed in 2009.
 Other schools with sixth forms include: QEGS, Wakefield Girls High School, and Cathedral High School, which is now a Performing Arts College for ages 11 to 18.